 Workflow steps that set a business process and document management

-- Investigator Report Review.
-With a phone, tablet, or browser, a responsible attorney fills in forms, checks all client’s data, assigns tasks for a colleague who will deal with the client’s case.
+Investigator Report Review.
+With a phone/tablet/browser, a responsible attorney fills in forms, checks all client’s data, assigns tasks for a colleague who will deal with the client’s case.

-- Finish.
-Upon conclusion of the case, a client receives an email detailing the outcome of the case.
-A client can continue to refer to the lawyers; all his cases will be stored in one dedicated matter folder in Alfresco document management system.
+Finish.
+Upon the conclusion of the case, a client receives an email detailing the outcome of the case.
+A client can continue to refer to the lawyers; all his cases will be stored in one dedicated matter folder in the Alfresco document management system.

 Roles that empower users to work with documents and distribute duties

 This is just one example of customization that can be made in a law document management system to extend its standard functionality and enhance performance.
 It also clearly shows a strong desire of lawyers to serve better along with the unlimited capabilities of Alfresco.